Laxmi-Dhungel/Instagram-sentiment-analysis/README.md

 **Sentiments based on country**

 The sentiment scores were obtained using Python NLTK (natural language toolkit) described in methodology section.
-The US had the highest sentiment score (0.19) whereas Germany had the lowest sentiment score (0.2).
+The US had the highest sentiment score (0.19) whereas Germany had the lowest sentiment score (0.2) (Figure 4).
 The sentiment score for Germany was significantly lower than sentiment score for any other country.
 The sentiment scores were divided into positive (>0), neutral (=0) and negative (<0) based on the compound scores obtained from sentiment analyzer.
 The positive, neutral, and negative sentiments for each country were counted.
-For all countries (except Germany), there was highest number of positive sentiment whereas Germany had the lowest number of positive sentiments.
+For all countries (except Germany), there was highest number of positive sentiment whereas Germany had the lowest number of positive sentiments (Figure 5).
 Among all countries, the US had the highest number of positive sentiment count and Germany had the highest number of neutral and negative sentiment count. (https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/blob/main/Sentiments_country)

 ![average_sentiments_country](https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/assets/154451345/e1b95726-85c5-4c1c-b78f-fe90d598616f)